Getting Started#

 • Storage : A storage space for managing data and results associated with projects and compute units.

-from dxflow.session import Session
+from dxflow import Session

 session = Session(email="email@example.com", password="your_password")